Ages 6–11

 There is a sequence - an inbuilt map - of the most efficient way for a human being to develop.
 A series of steps that build on each other.
 When those steps happen in order, children don't need to be pushed.
 They move forward because they're built to, carried forward by a natural drive.

 When steps are rushed or missed, children don't fail.
 They adapt.
 They compensate.
 They find a way around.
-And that workaround has a cost - one that shows up slowly, quietly, over years.
+And that workaround has a cost - one that shows up slowly, over years.

 So their children spend years pushing water uphill.